 Sometimes a baby pinches or grazes his mother’s nipples even though the latch “looks” good to an onlooker.
 This could have various causes including:

-• Poor attachment—a deeper latch with more breast tissue in the mouth will stabilise the tongue and ensure the nipple is in a comfortable position in baby’s mouth.
+- Poor attachment—a deeper latch with more breast tissue in the mouth will stabilise the tongue and ensure the nipple is in a comfortable position in baby’s mouth.

-• Nipple confusion—a baby who is used to a bottle teat may be using a bottle feeding technique at the breast—sometimes called nipple confusion—see Tips to Bottle Feed a Breastfed Baby for more reading.
+- Nipple confusion—a baby who is used to a bottle teat may be using a bottle feeding technique at the breast—sometimes called nipple confusion—see Tips to Bottle Feed a Breastfed Baby for more reading.

-• Pinching to control fast flow—if milk flow is very fast or there is frequently too much milk available, a baby may also learn to pinch the nipples to stem the flow of breast milk.
+- Pinching to control fast flow—if milk flow is very fast or there is frequently too much milk available, a baby may also learn to pinch the nipples to stem the flow of breast milk.
 See What is a Fast Let-Down? and Oversupply of Breast Milk for more reading.

-• Tongue-tie—when a baby has restricted tongue movements due to the anatomy under their tongue.
+- Tongue-tie—this is when a baby has restricted tongue movements due to the anatomy under their tongue.
 See What is a Tongue-Tie? for more information.

 An IBCLC lactation consultant can help to find solutions if you feel your baby’s sucking technique is a cause of sore nipples.

-#4 Vasopasm of the nipple
+#5 Vasopasm of the nipple

 A vasospasm is a sudden constriction (vasoconstriction) or narrowing of the blood vessels.
 When it happens in the nipple, it can be extremely painful.
 If you have a nipple vasospasm you may notice blanching of the nipples (when the tips of the nipples look white after a feed) and the pain may be felt a short time after breastfeeding or in between feeds.
 Possible causes of nipple vasospasm include;

-• A shallow latch—getting your baby latched deeply at the breast will be helpful.
+- A shallow latch—getting your baby latched deeply at the breast will be helpful

-• Raynaud’s phenomenon—this is a condition where the mother may experience similar symptoms in her fingers and toes, often triggered by feeling cold.
+- Raynaud’s phenomenon—this is a condition where the mother may experience similar symptoms in her fingers and toes, often triggered by feeling cold

 Vasopasm or vasoconstriction of the nipple can also cause Mammary Constriction Syndrome (deep breast and muscle pain).
 See Vasospasm Symptoms for more information on causes, symptoms and treatments for nipple blanching and vasospasm.

-#5 Bacterial infection
+#9 Bacterial infection

 Another possible cause of sore nipples that are not healing could be a bacterial infection, eg by Staphylococcus aureus (S. aureus); a bacteria commonly found on skin.
 Lactation consultant Marsha Walker explains: